UCL-PSEM/ALSPAC_SNP_Extraction/README.md

 ## Requirements

-1) ALSPAC Genome-wide HRC Imputed Dataset - This consists of individual chromosome .bgen files supplied by ALSPAC with the naming convention 'filtered_01.bgen' to 'filtered_22.bgen'.
+1) ALSPAC Genome-wide HRC Imputed Dataset - This consists of individual autosomal chromosome .bgen files supplied by ALSPAC with the naming convention 'filtered_01.bgen' to 'filtered_22.bgen'.

 2) SNP List - A list of the desired SNPS for extraction.